Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning

 \section{Device architecture}

-The electrostatic interaction between dots can be modelled in the constant interaction approximation as a network of capacitors consisting of gate $C_{\text{gi}}$ and cross $Cc_{\text{ij}}$ capacitors, as well as mutual capacitors $C_{\text{ij}}$ that are part of the tunnel barriers.
-In this work, we concentrate on the 2$\times$2 QD array (see Fig.~\ref{fig:device}a), since it acts as the basic unit for our virtual voltage extraction in a 2$\times$N array.
-A device with such characteristics can be found in a silicon nanowire wrapped by split-gates~\cite{ansaloni2020single}, as shown in Fig.~\ref{fig:device}b.
-QDs are formed on the topmost corners of the nanowire by applying a voltage on the top gates (depicted in blue).
-In this architecture, there are no barrier gates, which are typically used to control the tunnel barriers.
-Instead, the cross and mutual capacitances are predetermined by the separation between the gates and the width of the nanowire.
-If barrier gates were physically present, they would need to be tuned beforehand, for which automatic tuning protocols have been developed~\cite{moon2020machine, hsiao2020efficient}.
-Such device architecture results in higher connectivity than for a 1D array, giving rise to a complex stability diagram, as highlighted for a 2$\times$2 array in Fig.~\ref{fig:device}c.
+In this work, we focus on a 2$\times$2 QD array (see Fig.~\ref{fig:device}a) since it acts as the basic unit for our virtual voltage extraction in 2$\times$N and later in N$\times$N arrays.
+The electrostatic interaction between QDs can be modelled in the constant interaction (CI) approximation as a network of capacitors: consisting of gate $C_{\text{g}i}$, cross $C_{\text{c}ij}$ and mutual $C_{ij}$ capacitors that are part of the tunnel barriers.
+An example of a device with such characteristics can be found in a fully-depleted silicon-on-insulator nanowire wrapped by split gates~\cite{ansaloni2020single}, as shown in Fig.~\ref{fig:device}b.
+QDs form on the topmost corners of the nanowire by applying a voltage on the split gates (depicted in blue).
+In this architecture, there are no gates to control primarily the tunnel barriers.
+Instead, the cross and mutual capacitances are predetermined by the physical dimension of the gates and the width of the nanowire.
+If barrier gates were physically present, they would need to be tuned beforehand, for which automatic tuning protocols already exist~\cite{moon2020machine, hsiao2020efficient}.
+Such device architecture results in higher connectivity than a 1D array, giving rise to a complex stability diagram, as highlighted for a 2$\times$2 array in Fig.~\ref{fig:device}c.